GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

 To add or update custom scripts, you can use either `jans-cli` or `curl`.

 * `jans-cli` in interactive mode, `option 13` enables you manage custom scripts.
-For more info, see the [docs](https://github.com/JanssenProject/home/wiki/Custom-Scripts-using-jans-cli).
+For more info, see the [docs](https://gluu.org/docs/openbanking/jans-cli/).

 * `jans-cli` in command line argument mode is more conducive to scripting and automation.
 To display the available operations for custom scripts, use `config-cli.py --info CustomScripts`.
 See the [docs](https://gluu.org/docs/openbanking/jans-cli) for more info.

 * To use `curl` see these [docs](https://gluu.org/docs/openbanking/curl/#managing-scripts-with-curl)

-Note: you can normally find `jans-cli.py` in the `/opt/jans/jans-cli/` folder.
+Note: If using VM installation you can normally find `jans-cli.py` in the `/opt/jans/jans-cli/` folder.

 ## New Custom Scripts: